-Remove the pizza from the smoker and place back on a serving dish.
-Be certain to wait a few minutes to dig in as the melted cheese, meat and vegetables will be very hot.
+Remove the pizza from the smoker and place it back on a serving dish.
+Let it set for about 5 minutes — you'll want to make sure to wait a few minutes to dig in as the melted cheese, meat and vegetables will be very hot.

 Do not use a water smoker, as the steam could keep the dough from getting crispy, and your pizza may not cook well.